Particulate Matter

 DOH measures two different sizes of particles: PM10 and PM2.5.
 Measurements of these particles to date have consistently been below levels that are protective of public health.

-Every daily PM10 sample that DOH has collected to date at its four community monitoring stations in Lahaina has been well below levels that are protective of public health.
-This finding also applies to all PM10 samples that the U.S. Army Corps of Engineers (USACE) has collected at debris removal sites and at the Temporary Debris Storage Site over the same time frame (click here to access the USACE data files).
+PM10 samples that the U.S. Army Corps of Engineers (USACE) and its contractors have collected at debris removal sites and at the Temporary Debris Storage Site over the same time frame have also been below levels of health concern (click here to access the USACE data files).
+The data collected at these worksites have been consistently below levels that would pose unacceptable health risks for occupational exposures.

 Many steps are being taken to make sure no one is exposed to unhealthy levels of PM10.
 Soiltac® has been sprayed on the ash to keep it in place, and debris removal and TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
 DOH will continue to collect daily air samples of PM10 at four locations in Lahaina and will post advisories to this website if potentially unhealthy levels occur.

 PM2.5 are airborne particles that are so small that they can go deep into your lungs.
 PM2.5 in Lahaina could contain ash from the fires, and it could also come from other sources.
 DOH started its PM2.5 air quality monitoring in Lahaina in January 2024, which was before debris removal operations began.
 DOH has continuously measured PM2.5 at 50 locations throughout Lahaina since then.
-USACE also monitors for PM2.5 at debris removal locations and at the Temporary Debris Storage Site.
+USACE also monitors PM2.5 at debris removal locations and at the Temporary Debris Storage Site.

 Many steps are being taken to make sure no one is exposed to unhealthy levels of PM2.5.
 Soiltac® has been sprayed on the ash to keep it in place, and debris removal and TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
 So long as debris removal occurs, DOH will continue to measure PM2.5 throughout Lahaina and will post advisories to this website if potentially unhealthy levels occur.